 September – June, Tuesdays, 10 am, Johnson Hall at the church.

 From September into June, up to a dozen adults gather for an hour every Tuesday morning to study the Bible.
 Our practice is for the Pastor or a volunteer from the group to facilitate the discussion of the reading for that day.
 We read straight through the Book, Gospel or Letter — some days we make it through a chapter, sometimes only a verse or two.

 We welcome everyone interested in coming on Tuesday morning.
 Attendance is not taken, no advance prep is required, and there are no tests!
 Come whenever you can…we will be glad to include you in our reading and discussion.
 We learn a lot AND we have a lot of fun!

-The United Church of Christ advices us to look to the authority of the scripture for final authority and in our study of the Holy Bible, we uphold this decree.
 In Bible Study, we thoughtfully read and study the books of the Bible, ask questions, and address how the scripture applies to our daily lives.

 Other discussion groups happen, from time to time, about books, movies, music, or whatever inspires.
 Recent book discussions have included Being Mortal, Between the World and Me, Hillbilly Elegy and My Ántonia.